 If the case file(s) contains the required information, then the case manager will calendar the petition(s) for Ex Parte Hearing.
-If the case file(s) is deficient or the petition(s) requires a Special Set Hearing, then the case manager will not calendar the petition(s) for Ex Parte Hearing.
+If the case file(s) is deficient, the petition and proposed order have not been submitted to eCourtesy into the Ex Parte Calendar Folder or the petition(s) requires a Special Set Hearing, then the case manager will not calendar the petition(s) for Ex Parte Hearing.

 Schedule an Appointment